LRunge/Haywood-Digital-Corpus/README.md

 Please feel free to download the files and use them with any concordance software that takes plain text files.

-If you find any problems with the text or have any suggestions for making the repository better or just want to share how you have used the files, please contact me at runge@usf.edu.
+If you find any problems with the texts, or have any suggestions for making the repository better, or just want to share how you have used the files, please contact me at runge@usf.edu.

 Happy hunting in Haywood texts!

 Laura Runge

 Professor and Chair

 Department of English

 University of South Florida

 dated April 15, 2017